algorys/redproject/README.md

 ## Requirements
 Redproject needs [Php-Redmine-API](https://github.com/kbsali/php-redmine-api) to work.
 Download it inside your shared folder of php, like ``/usr/share/php`` or in the redproject's folder.
-If you use [redissue](https://www.dokuwiki.org/plugin:redissue) the first option is better.
+If you use [redissue](https://www.dokuwiki.org/plugin:redissue) the first option is better, as you have just to install it one time.
 ```bash
 $ mkdir vendor
 $ cd vendor